0xMiya/Guides/Installation/archlinux.md

 ### EFI System Partition (ESP) ***Already exists***

-If you already have an esp (for example if you're dual-booting) just mount it.
+If you already have an esp (for example if you're dual-booting) just mount it (Don't format it!).
 If you need to create one, skip this step.
-(And also skip the formating!)

-Important: You need to first mount the root partition, before you can mount the esp!

-Note: when dualbooting, check for an existing EFI-Partition

     fdisk -l /dev/<disk>